iMelonArt/Data-Playbook/00 - Basics & Concepts.md

-# Data & AI platform Overview
+# Play 0 - Data & AI platform Overview

 Data has always been valuable, but simply owning it isn't enough.
-The key is using data to gain meaningful insights for better decision-making.
+The key is using data to gain meaningful insights for better decision-making.So, in this play, let's take a tour at those core concepts in data analytics including traditional data ware housing, business intelligence and big data analytics.

 ## Data-related roles and definitions